askdba/data-archival-lab/README.md

 All of scenario will be processed through these examples.

-1- Connect to Postgresql Instance and load your data ie.
+1- Connect to Postgresql Instance and load your data like below:

 <pre id="example"><code class="language-lang"  style="color: #333; background: #f8f8f8;">
 \c price